 - a better understanding of the determinants of childhood obesity and an improved awareness of the effectiveness of interventions and policies in place;

 - multiple insights into public and private sector policies to improve the food environment;

 - improved knowledge translation tools to support policymakers when implementing policies to address childhood obesity;

 - a stakeholder analysis and accountability framework to support a viable multi-stakeholder approach to childhood obesity;

 - the ability to simulate the potential future impacts of policies, using the health-GPS microsimulation tool.

-In line with the WHO Commission on Ending Childhood Obesity (ECHO) and with the EU Joint Action on Nutrition and Physical Activity (JANPA), STOP will adopt a life course and intergenerational perspective, assessing the role of determinants of childhood obesity before birth and in the earliest years of life, as well as the role of parenting and parental lifestyles, and the long-term links between childhood obesity, adult obesity and disease throughout the life course.
+In line with the WHO Commission on Ending Childhood Obesity (ECHO) and with the EU Joint Action on Nutrition and Physical Activity (JANPA), STOP adopted a life course and intergenerational perspective, assessing the role of determinants of childhood obesity before birth and in the earliest years of life, as well as the role of parenting and parental lifestyles, and the long-term links between childhood obesity, adult obesity and disease throughout the life course.

 STOP emphasised the environmental dimension of childhood obesity, recognising the role of different environments surrounding children as major contributors to obesity, and the diverse characterisations of obesity, with a special accent on those associated with the most detrimental outcomes in vulnerable and socially disadvantaged children.